owulveryck/blog/content/post/openstack-keystone.md

 ```
 2015-11-18 10:37:33.337 7164 WARNING keystone.common.wsgi [req-27dadee6-51d9-475d-a426-99e3b4f77f4a - - - - -] Authorization failed.
 User c80f5244c7d3486fbf4059b7197b4770 has no access to domain default
 ```
-So let's re-set the password, juste in case, as done in the previous section of this post and try again:
+So let's re-set the password, just in case, as done in the previous section of this post and try again:

 ```
 source noadmin.sh